arisbelyz/coranos.github.io/bananos/beauty/BananoTalent-2018-07/index.md

 #Talent Contest Banano June 2018 - Community Contest - Sponsored by La Jungla

+### Guidelines (Optional)

+		1- Use buena iluminación y lo mas natural posible, ni tan oscura ni tan brillante.
+		1- Use good lighting and as natural as possible, neither very dark nor very bright.

+		2- Use un fondo neutro que lo resalte, preferiblemente colores claros.
+		2- Use a neutral background that highlights you, light colors preferably.

+		3- Usa tu imaginación, sé creativo.
+		3- Use your imagination, be creative.

+### Rules (Required)

+		4- No es necesario que sea ciudadano de la Republica banano.
+		4- It is not necessary for you to be a citizen of the banana republic.

+		5- Todos los participantes deben ser mayores de edad.
+		5- All participants must be of legal age.

+		6- Un menor puede aparecer en la foto y en el video con el participante, pero tiene que estar vestido y cubierto de hombros a tobillos.
+		6- A minor can be in the photo and the video with the contestant, but must have clothes covering shoulders to knees.

+		7- Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).
+		7- All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).

+		8- No desnudos, no pornografia.
+		8- No nudity, not pornography.

+		9- No seran validas las fotos con derecho de autor o sacadas de internet seran revisadas una a una.
+		9- Submissions will not be valid if they are photos that were copyrighted or taken from the internet.
+They will be reviewed by the judges as needed.

+		10- Si usted es un fotógrafo profesional y quiere hacer autofotos, entonces no hay problema.
+		10- If you are a professional photographer and want to make selfies, then there is no problem.

+		11- Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
+		11- Avoid including anything that would help someone harrass you, like your street address.

 ###Juicios y lineas de tiempo

 ###Judgement and timelines

+		- El jurado tiene la ultima palabra a la hora de decidir el ganador.
+		- The judges have the last word when deciding the winner.

+		- Habra un periodo de gracias de 6 horas debido a las malas conexiones a internet y fallas electricas en algunas zonas para asi organizarnos bien los jueces.
+		- There will be a grace period of 6 hours due to poor internet connections and power failures in some areas so judges can organize the contestants.

+		- Durante el tiempo de gracia antes mencionado no estaran habilitados los registros, asi que registrate temprano.
+		- Once the grace period has started, you will not be allowed to reguster as a new contestant, so register early.

-* Actualizaciones de registros no seran aceptados durante el periodo de gracia, una vez que envie sus fotos y video, no estara permitido que envie mas de estos.
+		- Actualizaciones de registros no seran aceptados durante el periodo de gracia, una vez que envie sus fotos y video, no estara permitido que envie mas de estos.
-* Registrations updates will not be accepted during the grace period, once you submit your photos and video, you will not be allowed to send more of these.
+		- registration will not be accepted during the grace period, once you submit your photos and video, you will not be allowed to send more unless it is correcting a mistake.

+		- Todos los concursantes seran juzgados uno a uno, de pasar la primera fase de evaluacion estaran sus fotos al final de esta hoja.
+		- All contestants will be judged one by one, to pass the first phase of evaluation will be their photos at the end of this sheet.

+		- Los ganadores serán determinados por mayoría absoluta (sistema instant-runoff voting).
+		- Winners will be determined by Instant Runoff Voting.

+		- Los votos de los jueces serán publicados para la verificación.
+		- The judge's votes will be published publicly for verification.

 ###Pagos